Dental implants – FAQs

 Implant-supported overdentures, just like conventional dentures, are still removed for daily cleaning.
 However, once back in the mouth, the dental implants make them much more stable.

-What are the risks of receiving dental implants?
+Are there any risks of having dental implants?

 Implant surgery is a safe procedure; however, as all surgeries, it carries an element of risk.
 Before deciding whether or not to have dental implants, you need to be aware of the possible side-effects and the risk of complications.
 Smoking, alcohol consumption, diabetes may effect tissue healing and may limit the success of the implant.
 Our clinicians will advise you so you can make an informed decision.

-What are the possible side effects of receiving dental implants?
+What are the possible side effects of dental implant surgery?

 Examples of side-effects include feeling sick as a result of the anesthesia or sedation and some swelling and discomfort around the implant area.